 New announcement.
 Learn more

-Flat Feet
+Flat Feet Treatment

-(Pes Planus) at Foot Foundation
+at Foot Foundation

-What are Flat Feet (Pes Planus)?
+What are Flat Feet?

-Flat feet, also known as pes planus, occur when the arch of the foot collapses or does not develop properly, causing the entire sole to come into contact with the ground.
+Flat fleet, also known as pes planus, occur when the arch of the foot collapses or does not develop properly, causing the entire sole to come into contact with the ground.
 While some flat feet are flexible and painless, others are rigid or symptomatic, leading to pain, poor biomechanics, and increased injury risk.

 Flat feet may be congenital (present from birth) or acquired later in life due to tendon dysfunction (commonly posterior tibial tendon dysfunction – PTTD).
 In adults, progressive flatfoot deformity can cause significant disability if untreated.